hyriver/async-retriever/README.rst

 .. image:: https://raw.githubusercontent.com/cheginit/HyRiver-examples/main/notebooks/_static/ndvi.png
     :target: https://github.com/cheginit/HyRiver-examples/blob/main/notebooks/async.ipunb

-For a json response example, let's get water level recordings of a NOAA's water level station, 8534720 (Atlantic City, NJ), during 2012, using CO-OPS API.
-Note that this CO-OPS product has a 31-day for a single request, so we have to break the request accordingly.
+For a ``json`` response example, let's get water level recordings of a NOAA's water level station, 8534720 (Atlantic City, NJ), during 2012, using CO-OPS API.
+Note that this CO-OPS product has a 31-day limit for a single request, so we have to break down the request accordingly.

 .. code-block:: python